If you are selling your home in Massachusetts it is possible you may see a buyer try to purchase your home with a home sale contingency.

 Allowing a buyer who doesn’t qualify a right of 1st refusal could cause the seller to end up with nothing if a ready, willing, and able buyer walks away out of frustration.

-So if you don’t want to lose control of your home sale process stay away from contingent sales and right of 1st refusals.
+So if you don’t want to lose control of your home sale process stay away from contingent sales.
 If your home is not selling you can always reduce the price to attract more buyers and get the property sold in a timely fashion.

 Thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!